 I originally planned to get the Fujimi NSX-R, which was the 2002 facelift version of the car with the fixed xenon headlamps.
 Looking back on it compared to this Tamiya Type R, I’m glad I didn’t go with that original option.
 Upon further review it looks like the Fujimi kit was severely lacking in detail and didn’t even feature a full motor.

-I actually didn’t even know the NSX had a Type R skew, though I suppose Honda did it for nearly every performance car they put out.
+I actually didn’t even know the NSX had a Type R skew, though I suppose Honda did it for nearly every performance car they put out (barring the S2000 – hello Honda?).
 As was typical with their Type R editions, the main name of the game here was weight loss – this NSX-R was nearly 300 pounds lighter than the standard model.

 A big selling point for me on this kit was the inclusion of photo-etched parts in the kit.
 I’ve never actually worked with them before, so I thought it would be a good chance to experience the stuff before I start buying aftermarket PE parts.

 A pleasant surprise – masking stickers for the front and rear windshields.
 They’re so exclusive to the NSX-R that the front windshield sticker features a little print of the actual car.

 Just from the runner parts it looks like the motor will be fairly detailed.

 It looks like the rear windshield has hinges up top – and you know what that means – an opening and visible engine compartment.
 You played yourselves, Tamiya – your older NSX is already better than your newest and latest model.

 This runner had me particularly excited when I opened it up – on the lower right it looks to be the pop-up headlight housings, and they’re connected to each other by a rod in the middle.
 You know what this implies?!